Mararsh/MyBox_data/en/README.md

 ## Download

+All files are in UTF-8 encoding.
+Except for xlsx, all formats can be viewed and updated by any text editor.

 | Contents | Format | Size | Link |
 | --- | --- | --- |  --- |